 The Graduate School at SUNY New Paltz offers more than 50 graduate degree programs in areas such as education, science, business and the arts for students who have the equivalent of a 4-year (college) baccalaureate degree.

 1. Admission requirements

 The basic requirement for admission to the Graduate School is a baccalaureate degree from an accredited institution and a minimum cumulative undergraduate grade-point average (GPA) of 3.00 on a 4.00 scale.

 In addition, international students must demonstrate their English language proficiency and submit translations/evaluations of their transcripts by a member organization of the National Association of Credential Evaluation Services.
 See below for your intended program or general English language proficiency scores.

-The Graduate School will consider a 3-year Bachelor's degree from India as equivalent to a U.S. Bachelor's degree if the following criteria are met:
+The Graduate School will consider a 3-year Bachelor's degree from India as equivalent to a U.S. Bachelor's degree if:

 The three-year degree was earned in Division or Class I or II at universities accredited by the National Assessment and Accreditation Council (NAAC) with a grade of A.